First Comes Strategy, Then Come The Goods

 Your Business and The Deadline: Your industry, the type of business and due date defined.

 Personas: This is where we define your target audience.
 Who are they?
 What do we know about them?
 What are they capable/incapable of?
 What pain points can your business serve to alleviate?
 What's a day like in their shoes and how can we make those shoes more comfortable?
 This creates a map of how your company intends to solve the problems specific to their areas of importance.
 Take the impact 2020 had on our entire way of living: lack of hand sanitizer, lack of face masks, lack of bread, lack of toilet paper...
 How many of us were online seeking answers to these problems and how many companies were able to deliver on our needs?
 An impactful company knows its audience and they are rewarded with investment and trust.

-Competitive Analysis: Here, we are going to define the line of competition in your field--what they are doing really well and what they are not doing well.
-This helps us form an effective deep-level strategy on how to position your brand within your target market and gain/maintain relevance within it.
+Competitive Analysis: Here, we are going to define the line of competition in your field--what they are doing well and where opportunity exists.
+This helps us form an effective strategy on how to position your brand within your target market and gain/maintain relevance within it.

-USP (Unique Selling Point): In this section, we define what unique aspect of your brand and what it will mean for the audience you intend to serve.
+USP (Unique Selling Point): In this section, we define the unique aspect of your brand and what it will mean for the audience you intend to serve.
 It is the value that you provide to your target audience that no one else does.
 For instance, if you focus on inclusivity, then you want your business to reflect that value.
 A great example of this in action is Target's line of adaptive Halloween costumes made for wheelchair-bound children.

 Mission Statement: Your mission statement provides the story behind your business.
 Why is it your mission?
 How did it come about?
 What are the core principles your company lives by?
 This is important to establish trust and trust is paramount.
 While losing trust (Samsung's exploding phones or Volkswagon's problems with emissions tests) won't mean the death of a business necessarily, it can be devastating to your credibility, which is why we will get to know your core values and how we intend to stay true to them.